amcclead7336/Enterprise_Data_Science/Assignment4/README.md

 Once the api was up and running I was able to consume it using the requests module, see [Assignment4-Consume-Flask.py](Assignment4-Consume-Flask.py).
 Examples of the use are below.

 ![Consume Example](photos/Flask-Consume.png "Example4")

+### Notes on setup:
+I had to switch to local setup of my mlflow server which required me to use homebrew to reinstall python and mlflow.
+That also meant I had to run change the port for mlflow to 5001 as swagger and mlflow use port 5000.

+I also created a directory for the saved model signimg_class_json.